antonioclessio/Identity-Server-Angular/README.md

 # Identity Server with Angular

 Studying the Identity Server with Angular and a very simple WebAPI.
-This code is just a study and maybe will not compile.
+This code is just a study and maybe will not compile (this study is in progress).

 The ideia here is just to show my code style.